thedarkmint/python-scripts/README.md

-# python-scripts
+# Benevolent-copier
-A script to help copy a single file into multiple destination machines via ssh
+A script to help copy a single file into multiple destination machines via ssh .
+Pre-requisite is to have the keys setup.